pinterest/pymemcache/docs/getting_started.rst

    - ``key4`` -> ``node1``
    - ``key5`` -> ``node2``

-3. Subsequent ``get``s will hash to the correct server and requests are routed accordingly.
+3. Subsequent ``get`` calls will hash to the correct server and requests are routed accordingly.
 4. ``node3`` goes down.
 5. The hashclient tries to ``get("key2")`` but detects the node as down.
 This